 This course focuses on the technique and development of modern dance and contemporary jazz.
 This style combines the elements modern dance, jazz and the basics of ballet technique in to a genre that focuses on storytelling and thematic work through movement.
-Student who take this course will be challenged to develop both their technique and performance skills through the exploration of contrasting movements and emotional quality.
-While no there is no prerequisite to the course, students are encouraged to have a basic understanding of dance prior to taking the course.
+Students who take thiscourse will be challenged to develop both their technique and performance skills through the exploration of contrasting movements and emotional quality.
+While there is no pre-requisite to the course, students are encouraged to have a basic understanding of dance prior to taking the course.